Baseball never sleeps.

 The rankings formula

-[b] Player pricing: Do you draft or auction players, and do you keep players in the round they are picked, for the auction price paid, or are prices irrelevant?
+• Player pricing: Do you draft or auction players?
+And do you keep players in the round they are picked, at the auction price you paid, or are prices irrelevant?

-[b] Number of keepers: Can you keep one, five, 10 or perhaps your entire roster, and must all teams retain the same number of players?
+• Number of keepers: Can you keep one, five, 10 or perhaps your entire roster, and must teams retain the same number of players?

-[b] Contract factors: Is there a limitation on the number of seasons you can keep a player, and is there annual price inflation?
+• Contract length: Is there a limitation on the number of seasons you can keep a player, and is there annual price inflation?

-[b] Farm teams: Does your league include minor leaguers, and do these players automatically carry over, or is there a cost for keeping them?
+• Farm teams: Does your league include minor leaguers, and do these players automatically carry over, or are they also priced?

-[b] Team competitiveness: Are you a contending team, a rebuilding team or are you somewhere in between?
+• Your contender status: Are you in the hunt, in a rebuilding state, or somewhere in between?
 At midseason, the answer to this question is far more critical than it is during the offseason.

-This is the player valuation formula that I used:
+This is the player valuation formula I used:

 Tristan's Keeper Top 250

-Note: Position eligibility ("2015 Elig.
-Pos.") is determined based on a minimum of 20 games, the position the player appeared at most often in 2014, or 10 games played at a position in 2015.
-Players' projected future positions are considered in the ranking.
-Players' listed ages are as of July 14, 2015.
+Note: Position eligibility is projected for 2016 based upon 2015 data through Sept.
+29, and is determined based on a minimum of 20 games or the position the player appeared at most often in 2015.
+Players' projected future positions -- 2017 and beyond --- are considered as part of their rankings.